alphaGem/ada-prosperity3-backtest/README.md

 2. The following commands can be used:

-- `ada-prosperity3-backtest script.py --round x [--day y]`
+- `ada-prosperity3-backtest script.py --round x [--day y] [--save_dir dir_to_save] [--infix infix_of_saved_file_name]`

    This will run `script.py` for you on round `x` day `y`.
 If `--day` is not specified, it will run on all days.
 The backtest tool should show you some information in the terminal.

    Currently, we only support round 0 day 0, which is the tutorial round.

-3. After running, you should see a `ada_backtest` folder at the place you run the commandline, and inside there is a `log` folder contaning backtest logs, which is compatible with the log output from the website, and a `script` folder containing the script you run backtest on, with some additional comments at the beginning as a summary of the backtest result.
-The files are named `mmdd_HHMMSS_RxDy_hhhhhh.log/py`, where mmdd is the month & date, HHMMSS is the hour, minute and second, RxDy means day y of round x, and hhhhhh is the hash of the script.
+3. After running, you should see a `ada_backtest` folder (or the `--save_dir` you specified) at the place you run the commandline, and inside there is a `log` folder contaning backtest logs, which is compatible with the log output from the website, and a `script` folder containing the script you run backtest on, with some additional comments at the beginning as a summary of the backtest result.
+The files are named `mmdd_HHMMSS_RxDy_infixhashid.log/py`, where mmdd is the month & date, HHMMSS is the hour, minute and second, RxDy means day y of round x, infix is the infix specified by you (if applicable), and hashid is the hash of the script.

 4. Iterate your algorithm accordingly!